 Check DND Status

-- Open the Control Center on your Apple Watch and ensure that DND is turned off.
-It’s the moon icon that’s highlighted in the screenshot below.
+So you have not set a passcode on your watch, and it is unlocked but still not showing notifications?
+Chances are, you accidentally turned on ‘Do Not Disturb’ mode on your Apple Watch.
+Open the Control Center on your Apple Watch and ensure that DND mode is off.
+It is the moon icon highlighted in the screenshot below.

 Note: If you turn on DND on your iPhone, it automatically turns it on for the Apple Watch as well (and vice versa).